orgmycology/astropy_report/sections/4_improving_participation.md

 ### Knowing Where to Start

 A few responses talked about not knowing where to start and how to bring their skills and expertise into the community.
-It is clear these resondents would like to find ways to contribute, but might need some support in order to be able to do so.
+It is clear these respondents would like to find ways to contribute, but might need some support in order to be able to do so.

 > Knowing where to start contributing!